blackpuppy/docs/en/development/configuration.rst

 Additional Class Paths
 ======================

-It’s occasionally useful to be able to share MVC classes between applications on the same system.
-If you want the same controller in both applications, you can use CakePHP’s bootstrap.php to bring these additional classes into view.
+It's occasionally useful to be able to share MVC classes between applications on the same system.
+If you want the same controller in both applications, you can use CakePHP's bootstrap.php to bring these additional classes into view.

 By using :php:meth:`App::build()` in bootstrap.php we can define additional paths where CakePHP will look for classes::

     App::build(array(
-        'Model'                     => array('/path/to/models', '/next/path/to/models'),
-        'Model/Behavior'            => array('/path/to/behaviors', '/next/path/to/behaviors'),
-        'Model/Datasource'          => array('/path/to/datasources', '/next/path/to/datasources'),
-        'Model/Datasource/Database' => array('/path/to/databases', '/next/path/to/database'),
-        'Model/Datasource/Session'  => array('/path/to/sessions', '/next/path/to/sessions'),
-        'Controller'                => array('/path/to/controllers', '/next/path/to/controllers'),
-        'Controller/Component'      => array('/path/to/components', '/next/path/to/components'),
-        'Controller/Component/Auth' => array('/path/to/auths', '/next/path/to/auths'),
-        'Controller/Component/Acl'  => array('/path/to/acls', '/next/path/to/acls'),
-        'View'                      => array('/path/to/views', '/next/path/to/views'),
-        'View/Helper'               => array('/path/to/helpers', '/next/path/to/helpers'),
-        'Console'                   => array('/path/to/consoles', '/next/path/to/consoles'),
-        'Console/Command'           => array('/path/to/commands', '/next/path/to/commands'),
-        'Console/Command/Task'      => array('/path/to/tasks', '/next/path/to/tasks'),
-        'Lib'                       => array('/path/to/libs', '/next/path/to/libs'),
-        'Locale'                    => array('/path/to/locales', '/next/path/to/locales'),
-        'Vendor'                    => array('/path/to/vendors', '/next/path/to/vendors'),
-        'Plugin'                    => array('/path/to/plugins', '/next/path/to/plugins'),
+        'Model' => array(
+            '/path/to/models',
+            '/next/path/to/models'
+        ),
+        'Model/Behavior' => array(
+            '/path/to/behaviors',
+            '/next/path/to/behaviors'
+        ),
+        'Model/Datasource' => array(
+            '/path/to/datasources',
+            '/next/path/to/datasources'
+        ),
+        'Model/Datasource/Database' => array(
+            '/path/to/databases',
+            '/next/path/to/database'
+        ),
+        'Model/Datasource/Session' => array(
+            '/path/to/sessions',
+            '/next/path/to/sessions'
+        ),
+        'Controller' => array(
+            '/path/to/controllers',
+            '/next/path/to/controllers'
+        ),
+        'Controller/Component' => array(
+            '/path/to/components',
+            '/next/path/to/components'
+        ),
+        'Controller/Component/Auth' => array(
+            '/path/to/auths',
+            '/next/path/to/auths'
+        ),
+        'Controller/Component/Acl' => array(
+            '/path/to/acls',
+            '/next/path/to/acls'
+        ),
+        'View' => array(
+            '/path/to/views',
+            '/next/path/to/views'
+        ),
+        'View/Helper' => array(
+            '/path/to/helpers',
+            '/next/path/to/helpers'
+        ),
+        'Console' => array(
+            '/path/to/consoles',
+            '/next/path/to/consoles'
+        ),
+        'Console/Command' => array(
+            '/path/to/commands',
+            '/next/path/to/commands'
+        ),
+        'Console/Command/Task' => array(
+            '/path/to/tasks',
+            '/next/path/to/tasks'
+        ),
+        'Lib' => array(
+            '/path/to/libs',
+            '/next/path/to/libs'
+        ),
+        'Locale' => array(
+            '/path/to/locales',
+            '/next/path/to/locales'
+        ),
+        'Vendor' => array(
+            '/path/to/vendors',
+            '/next/path/to/vendors'
+        ),
+        'Plugin' => array(
+            '/path/to/plugins',
+            '/next/path/to/plugins'
+        ),
     ));

 .. note::